goostengine/godot-modules/README.md

 The goal of this repository is to collect C++ modules for the purpose of accessibility and the ease of discovery.
 This allows to try out various modules conveniently from within a single, centralized place.
+Note that only editor builds are tes

 Each module represents a `git` submodule versioned as part of this repository.